Table of contents

 Last Updated on:

-Under the DPDP Act, 2023, the statutory DPO trigger is narrower than many blog posts suggest.
-Section 10(2)(a) requires a Significant Data Fiduciary to appoint a Data Protection Officer who represents it under the Act, is based in India, is responsible to the board or similar governing body, and acts as the grievance redressal contact.
+Under the Digital Personal Data Protection Act, 2023, the statutory DPO obligation is narrower than many generic pages suggest: Section 10(2)(a) requires a Significant Data Fiduciary to appoint a Data Protection Officer who represents it under the Act, is based in India, is responsible to the board or similar governing body, and acts as the grievance redressal contact.

 โ€